 Fee The amount charged by a lender, broker or other middleman for arranging a mortgage or property purchase.

 Financial Adviser A person who helps individuals with their financial situation.

-Financial Services Authority (FSA).
-This independent, non-governmental organisation regulates the UK's financial services industry, including mortgage lenders and brokers.
-Any organisation regulated by the FSA is legally bound to adhere to its rules.
+Financial Conduct Authority (FCA).
+This independent, non-governmental organisation regulates the UK’s financial services industry, including mortgage lenders and brokers.
+Any organisation regulated by the FCA is legally bound to adhere to its rules.
 The FSA can conduct investigations and has powers to enforce rules upon the organisations it regulates and punish those that fail to adhere.
-The three main aims of the FSA are to promote efficient, orderly and fair markets, help retail consumers achieve a fair deal and improve business capability and effectiveness.
-The FSA also has a website for consumers offering information and advice, as well as a number of tools to help with financial decision making.
-Website: http://www.moneymadeclear.fsa.gov.uk/
+The three main aims of the FCA are to promote efficient, orderly and fair markets, help retail consumers achieve a fair deal and improve business capability and effectiveness.

 Flexible Mortgages Flexible mortgages are offered by some lenders and allow you to make overpayments in order to repay the mortgage early or save for a special event.
 Read more about flexible mortgages in our mortgage basics section.